Jeffrey G. Wiese, MD, Chair

 As of January 2017, Dr. Silverman reported the following external relationships:

 Dr. Silverman serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - Masonicare Partners Home Health and Hospice, Board of Directors, receiving no compensation.

 - Saint Francis Health Care Partners, Board of Directors; Co-Chair of the Governance and Compliance Subcommittee; Credentialing Committee, receiving a per diem for attending meetings.

 Asher A. Tulsky, MD

-Dr. Tulsky serves on the American Board of Internal Medicine (ABIM)'s Internal Medicine Board and on the ABIM Internal Medicine Board Exam Committee.
-He also serves on the publications committee of the Association of Program Directors of Internal Medicine.
+Dr. Tulsky serves on the American Board of Internal Medicine (ABIM)'s Internal Medicine Board and served for eight years on the ABIM Internal Medicine Board Exam Committee.
+He is also an active member of the Association of Program Directors of Internal Medicine.

 Dr. Tulsky earned his medical degree from the Chicago Medical School, completed internal medicine residency training at the Michael Reese Hospital and Medical Center in Chicago and fellowship in general internal medicine at the University of Rochester School of Medicine and Dentistry.

 As of January 2017, Dr. Tulsky reported the following external relationships: